CSS

 Other CSS solutions

-directory as the output for the generated CSS.
-If the solution supports watching files, it should also watch output
+If your CSS solution has a build step, then you can set the output directory as the output for the generated CSS.
+If the solution supports watching files, it should also watch output.

 More CSS solutions will be interated into Paperstack.
 If you are unsure how to implement your CSS stack you can reach out or create a new issue.